-The much anticipated sixth edition of the Africa Tourism Leadership Forum and Award, which was held between the 4th and 6th of October, 2023, at the Gaborone International Conference Centre (GICC), Botswana, has, no doubt, phenomenally advocated for Africa as a single tourism destination.
+The much-anticipated sixth edition of the Africa Tourism Leadership Forum and Award, held between October 4th and 6th, 2023, at the Gaborone International Conference Centre (GICC) in Botswana, has undoubtedly phenomenally advocated for Africa as a single tourism destination.

-The over 600 delegates in public and private tourism from over 40 African countries that participated in the 2023 ATLF, with the theme: “Shifting demand dynamics to shape the future of intra-Africa Travel”, called for borderless Africa, seamless intra-Africa travels and exchanges, and collaborative initiatives in the tourism industry, to place African tourism industry at pal with its global peers.
+The 2023 ATLF, which included over 600 delegates from public and private tourism in over 40 African countries and had the theme “Shifting demand dynamics to shape the future of intra-Africa Travel,” called for a borderless Africa, seamless intra-Africa travels and exchanges, and collaborative initiatives in the tourism industry to align the African tourism industry with its global peers.

-This year’s edition of the historic forum, which was held in Botswana for the second time out of the three-year hosting right granted by the organisers, the African Tourism Partners, discussed more industry-focused issues and solutions.
-It also witnessed more collaborations, including with the African Continental Free Trade Area (AfCFTA), the University of South Africa (UNISA) and the Botswana government.
+This year’s edition of the historic forum, held in Botswana for the second time out of the three-year hosting right granted by the organisers, the African Tourism Partners, discussed more industry-focused issues and solutions.
+It also witnessed more collaborations with the African Continental Free Trade Area (AfCFTA), the University of South Africa (UNISA) and the Botswana government.
 The earlier editions of the forum were held in Ghana, South Africa and Rwanda.

-Vice-President of the Republic of Botswana, Hon Slumber Tsogwane, has cautioned against over-commercialisation of African cultural heritage products.
-He noted that “This can lead to the erosion of authenticity in the quest for a quick profit.”
+Vice-President of the Republic of Botswana, Hon Slumber Tsogwane, has cautioned against over-commercialising African cultural heritage products.
+He noted, “This can lead to the erosion of authenticity in the quest for a quick profit.”

 Opening Ceremony and Remarks

-Vice-President of the Republic of Botswana, Hon Slumber Tsogwane, cautioned against over-commercialisation of African cultural heritage products.
-He noted that “This can lead to the erosion of authenticity in the quest for a quick profit.”
+Vice-President of the Republic of Botswana, Hon Slumber Tsogwane, cautioned against over-commercialising African cultural heritage products.
+He noted, “This can lead to the erosion of authenticity in the quest for a quick profit.”

-His words: “In as much as African cultural heritage products are a huge sell at international markets, one needs to caution against their over-commercialization.
+His words: “In as much as African cultural heritage products are a huge sell at international markets, one needs to caution against their over-commercialisation.
 This can lead to the erosion of authenticity in the quest for quick profit.
 We have to ensure that our indigenous cultures are protected and preserved.
-Therefore, there is a need for us the African states to enact laws and policies geared towards protecting, conserving and preserving our cultural heritage for the sole benefit of our future generations.”
+Therefore, we, the African states, need to enact laws and policies geared towards protecting, conserving and preserving our cultural heritage for the sole benefit of our future generations.”

 He continued by highlighting some of his nation’s achievements in promoting foreign direct investment, particularly from inside the continent, and promising investors that Botswana would continue to offer them more open doors.